[Updated: March 25, 2017. Originally Posted: November 2011.]

 High-tech theft is on the rise in Europe and it is really hard to do much about it.

-- Credit/Debit Card Skimming: It is EXTREMELY easy to “clone” a credit card and this crime is becoming huge.
+- Credit/Debit Card Skimming: It is EXTREMELY easy to “clone” a credit card and this crime is the largest source of bank fraud today.
 All the thief needs to do is swipe your card through a tiny machine that records all the info from your card’s magnetic strip.
 The devices are cheap and easy to buy online.
-In fact, skimming is the biggest problem in bank fraud today.
 Most often this crime is committed by waiters and shopkeepers.
 Sometimes they’ll make charges right away but they’ll often wait months before they make a charge.

 - Always use your credit card (or cash) when making purchases at a place of business.
 It is much easier to contest fraudulent charges with a credit card.
-It can be a huge nightmare if your debit card gets cloned because it takes much longer to get your money back.
+It can be a huge nightmare if your debit card gets cloned because it takes much longer to get your money back — and you’ll have no way of withdrawing cash from ATMs since your debit card will have been canceled.

-- I believe that I’ve had my cards cloned — twice.
-They didn’t make any purchases until about 3-5 months after my trip.
-I just randomly had a charge in Spain for $1,800 and I had never been to Spain.
+- I have had my card cloned three or four times.
+They didn’t make any purchases until about 2-5 months after my trip.
+I just randomly had a charge in Spain for $1,800 and one in Australia.
 My credit card company declined it before it went through.

-- Stolen Cards: It is pretty common sense that you should report your stolen cards ASAP.
+- Stolen Cards: Report your stolen cards ASAP.

 - Using Credit Cards in Payphones: Never use your credit card in a payphone.
 You’ll get charged a ton.
 This isn’t illegal, but it is still a scam.
 I know someone who paid well over $100 for a 2-minute call.